byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Inline Mode**

-Inline mode is arguably the simplest, and the one that is most similar to using `tridy.query(...)` directly, since it acts in many ways the same as this when paired with an `exec(...)` call (language-agnostic), but of course, as something that is allocated to a separate process, unlike when being used as a package.
+Inline mode is arguably the simplest, and the one that is most similar to using `Tridy.query(...)` directly, since it acts in many ways the same as this when paired with an `exec(...)` call (language-agnostic), but of course, as something that is allocated to a separate process, unlike when being used as a package.

 Inline mode relies on and even requires the user to call either `--command` or `--file` (but not both) as arguments to the program when it is started, since it would have no other means of grabbing input.
 Of course, both `--command` and `--file` require inputs of their own, as either Tridy code passed in the form of a string, or inside of script files whose pathnames are given variadically to `--file`.
 More details about this specifically can be found under "**Common Options**" below.